aha-oida/aha-secret/docs/docs/development/docs.md

 # Writing Documentation

 The documentation is made with [Jekyll] and the [just-the-docs theme].

+{: .note }
-For how to use [Jekyll] and the [just-the-docs theme] please have a look to the provided links.
+> For information on how to use [Jekyll] and the [just-the-docs theme] please have a look to the docs of these projects.

 First download the docs-branch: